Planning-nl/vugel-docs/docs/README.md

 ---

 # Vugel
-Vugel is a WebGL-powered 2d renderer for Vue3.
-It provides an alternative to DOM rendering, with less features, but better performance in terms of of element creation and rendering.
+Vugel is a WebGL-powered 2d renderer for Vue 3.
+It provides an alternative to DOM rendering, with less features, but better performance in terms of element creation and rendering.

-Vugel is designed to be part of a 'normal' vue3 DOM-based application.
-This means that you can share the same (vuex) state and properties.
+Vugel is designed to be part of a 'normal' Vue 3 DOM-based application.
+This means that you can share the same state (vuex) and properties.

 Typical use cases for Vugel include games and charts, or other many-elements cases where runtime performance is essential.